-The art critic Ben Davis (2018) recently described the artist curated works at the 33 Bienal de Sao Paulo (components of a show curated by Gabriel Pérez-Barreiro) as “eschewing spectacle in favor of a much more contemplative” experience, which is focused on using works of art to develop the viewer’s attention span.
+The art critic Ben Davis recently described the artist curated works at the 33 Bienal de Sao Paulo (components of an exhibition curated by Gabriel Pérez-Barreiro) as “eschewing spectacle in favor of a much more contemplative” experience, which is focused on using works of art to develop the viewer’s attention span (Davis, 2018).
 Davis stated:

 Spectacle is all around us.
-We have access to vast amounts of information at our fingertips, however, the amount of mis-information and sensationalized media we are collectively subjected to is at an all time high.
+We have access to vast amounts of information at our fingertips, however, the amount of misinformation and sensationalized media we are collectively subjected to is at an all time high.
 Too often, our obsession with spectacle translates to moments in culture where entertainment or scandal overshadows the potential teachable moments and reflective outcomes that works of art can provide.
-Modern Museums (such as Oxford’s Ashmolean Museum, founded in 1677, and the Louvre Museum in Paris, founded in 1793) opened as public spaces where people of all social and economic statuses could go to learn about objects of artistic, cultural, historical, or scientific importance.
+Modern Museums (such as Oxford’s Ashmolean Museum, founded in 1677 and the Louvre Museum in Paris, founded in 1793) opened as public spaces where people of all social and economic statuses could go to learn about objects of artistic, cultural, historical, or scientific importance.
 Some contemporary museums seem to have lost sight of this democratic ideology and have become sites of divisive controversy and exhibitions for entertainments sake.
-Instead of focusing on blockbuster exhibitions, or populist exhibitions (exhibitions for entertainment’s sake), today’s museums should be designing shows that make viewing art relevant to the lives of the viewers and the diverse communities where the museums are located.
+Instead of focusing on blockbuster exhibitions, or populist exhibitions, today’s museums should be designing shows that make viewing art relevant to the lives of the viewers and the diverse communities where the museums are located.
 Artworks and their curatorial incorporation into exhibitions should be culturally appropriate, serve an educational purpose, and all the while, their inclusion should remain open-ended enough to account for inquiry based viewing and mindful enduring understandings on the part of the gallery goer.
-In other words, artworks in museum exhibitions should hold our attention and leave us inspired to learn more about the content long after we’ve left the museum’s majestic galleries.
+In other words, artworks in museum exhibitions should hold our attention and inspire us to learn more about the content after we leave the museum.

 In the multidimensional model of artistic development (Louis, 2013), young artists develop as inductive thinkers around phase number two (Deliberators/Planners).
 They create imagery and symbolic meaning by piecing together parts to form a whole.
 This is why you’ll generally observe them creating a figure that is depicted in multiple parts (separate shapes for each body part and confined shapes) rather than render a whole interconnected image.
 Additionally, Deliberators/Planners are becoming quite observant of their environment, therefore, attention to details are given significance within their artwork (skin tones, facial features, accessories, etc).
 As the child moves from phase two into phase three, they begin to think deductively, while shifting to inductive thinking as needed.
 The most important element in their work is their desire to be understood as a communicator of information and therefore, they focus on image making using conventions that serve depiction.

-Professional artists seamlessly fuse inductive and deductive thinking in the planning, communicating, inventing, and expressing of their artwork.
-Making art is a multi-disciplinary process, which starts with a ‘big idea’ (a.k.a an inspiration, framework, theory, or thematic focus), and continues with essential questions, within which the artist must reflect the most important issues, problems, and debates related to their big idea.
-In other words, within a body of work, the artist poses significant questions, issues, and/or problems that they want their work to address and realizes the aesthetic and expressive strategies they will use to communicate these themes.
+Professional artists seamlessly fuse inductive and deductive thinking in the planning, communicating, inventing and expressing of their artwork.
+Making art is a multi-disciplinary process, which starts with a ‘big idea’ (a.k.a an inspiration, framework, theory or thematic focus) and continues with essential questions, within which the artist must reflect the most important issues, problems and debates related to their big idea.
+After the artist poses significant questions and gains insight on themes that they want their work to address, they embark upon realizing the aesthetic and expressive strategies they will use to communicate these issues.

 Mark Dion’s work is the epitome of multi-disciplinary art-centered inquiry.
 Dion’s practice blurs the boundaries between art and science in an effort to explore the objective and subjective nature of our natural environment and human psyche.
 This is the case with his most renowned work of art titled Neukom Vivarium (2006).
 At first glance, a viewer will recognize this work as a fallen tree, covered in moss and other plants.
 Some might recognize the 80 foot tree as a Western hemlock, which is a native species on the West Coast of the United States.
 It is Dion’s intention for the viewer to inquire about the significant meaning of installing a giant tree at the Olympic Sculpture Park in Seattle, Washington.
 Dion acknowledged this to be true when he stated:

-Throughout the course of this blog, the enormous benefits of creating art have been explored.
+Throughout the course of this blog, the various benefits of creating art and learning through art have been explored.
 The multi-dimensional phases of artistic development (mentioned earlier in this post) illustrates how explorations in creating art lead to discoveries and insights, which enable highly significant and personal modes of expression.
-Because artists always seek big ideas, ask essential questions, and synthesize important ideas and core processes (enduing understandings), creating art makes us life-long learners inside and outside of the classroom or art studio.
+Because artists always seek big ideas, ask essential questions and synthesize important ideas and core processes (enduing understandings), creating art makes us life-long learners inside and outside of the classroom or art studio.
 From the cited examples of artworks by Dion and Wessler, it is evident that viewing art is also largely beneficial to our lives.
-Studies have shown that spending ample time identifying and articulating the intricate layers and details within works of art improves our cognition, our ability to think critically, and our emotional wellbeing.
-In an age of 24 hour news cycles and constant burlesque distractions, the benefits of creating, presenting, viewing, and responding to art are seriously needed.
+Studies have shown that spending ample time identifying and articulating the intricate layers and details within works of art improves our cognition, our ability to think critically and our emotional well-being.
+In an age of 24 hour news cycles and constant burlesque distractions, the benefits of creating, presenting, viewing and responding to art are seriously needed.

 References, Notes, Suggested Reading: